 Skunks are mammals that are native to North and South America.
 They vary in size according to the species and have a standard fur color of black and white.
 Some skunks have brown or grey fur.
-Another common characteristic of the skunk is that they are born with stripes.
+Another common characteristic of skunks is that they are born with stripes.

 Why Do Skunks Spray?

 Skunks spray to protect themself and ward off predators.
 Skunks are small mammals and are attractive to several predators.
 A significant way they can defend themselves to survive is through the awful-smelling spray.

 Many predators include coyotes, badgers, bears, and wolves.
-A number of these predators rely on their keen sense of smell to detect prey and to hunt.
+Many predators rely on their senses of smell to detect prey and hunt.

-Animals with an advanced sense of smell will find the smell of the skunk spray unbearable and overwhelming.
+Animals with an advanced sense of smell will find the scent of the skunk spray unbearable and overwhelming.

 For this reason, predators will not be able to go anywhere near them.
 They also wouldn’t perceive the skunk as a tasty meal.

 The spray of the skunk is a weapon that they reluctantly use.
 Before a skunk can spray an enemy, the skunk has specific warnings.
-First, the skunk has a bold black, and white coloration meant to make its appearance memorable.
+First, the skunk has a bold black-and-white coloration to make its appearance memorable.

 Many predators would not go near a skunk out of fear for its spray if witnessed previously.

 Threatened skunks give other warnings, including hissing.
-If this doesn’t work, they will stomp their feet several times before portraying threat postures, such as raising their tails high.
+If this doesn’t work, they will stomp their feet several times before portraying threatening postures, such as raising their tails high.

-If the warning signs don’t work, they turn and face their anal glands towards their target.
+If the warning signs don’t work, they turn and face their anal glands toward their target.
 This is the last warning to the offender before the skunk unleashes the spray.